 If you were approaching your 140th birthday, you’d need a face lift too.
-Which is why parts of the exterior of Vienna’s famous Rathaus (city hall) may be hidden by renovation work.
+Which is why parts of the exterior of Vienna’s famous Rathaus (city hall) may be hidden by scaffolding.

 - See also: The Rathaus

 Polished neo-gothic splendour

 (The scaffolding around the main tower was also used for art installations; photo © Stadt Wien PID/Bernato)

 The current restoration and renovation work on the Rathaus facade began in 2012 and should finish around 2024/2025.

 If that sounds like a long time, consider that this facade covers around 40,000m2 of historical surfaces and sculpted designs.
 Which is equivalent to about 95 basketball courts, if basketball courts were covered in reliefs and statues acting as metaphors and allegories for 3-pointers, rebounds, and tactical awareness.

 (Pity the poor window cleaners, too, since the building has 2035 windows).

 We’re now roughly in construction phases 8-9 of 11 in total; the current work covers the side towers and parts of the front façade that looks out onto the main Rathausplatz square.

 Just to give you an example of the work involved, think about the 17 carved figures that grace the exterior of the huge central tower (tackled in phase 6).